mosaic-design-system/docs/src/components/tooltip.md

       Users shouldn’t need tooltips to use your product, they are supplementary messages that are triggered by the user hovering over elements such as images, icons, buttons or hyperlinks.

+      Although similar to the Popover, the tooltip is triggered by the user hovering over an element not clicking.
+Also, a popover can hold more contextual information than a tooltip.
+See Popover for more information.

       Don’t use tooltips to repeat text that is already visible, or for critical information the user needs to complete a task.
 For example requirements on a password field is critical information we wouldn’t put in a tooltip, it will only be available when the user is interacting with the trigger element, this will result in the user trying to remember the information whilst completing the task.